ladjs/mongoose-omit-common-fields/README.md

 ## Tips

-Note that this package is already built-in to [mongoose-plugin-common][].
+Note that this package is already built-in to [mongoose-common-plugin][].

 ## Contributors